Credit for Prior Learning

 High School Programming

-BC3’s College Within the High School and College Pathways programs are specifically designed for college bound high school students who have demonstrated a strong academic performance by the end of their freshman year.
+BC3’s College Within the High School and College Now, and Pathways, and partnership programs are specifically designed for college bound high school students who have demonstrated a strong academic performance by the end of their freshman year.
 These programs allow sophomores with a 3.25, juniors with a 3.00, or seniors with a 2.75 or better G.P.A. and the permission of their parents/guardians, school counselor, homeschool evaluator, or principal to earn transferable college credits while still enrolled in their high school curriculum.

-College Pathways courses are those offered at a BC3 campus location or online.
+College Now and Pathways courses are those offered at a BC3 campus location or online.

 College Within the High School courses are scheduled and taught at the student’s high school before, during, or after the school day, in the evening, or on a Saturday.
 Courses use the same syllabus and instructional materials and follow the same semester schedule as do the courses taught at one of BC3’s campuses or online.